 Assembly Bill 1725, which has been codified in Title 5 of the California Code of Regulations, assigned the responsibility for community college curriculum to Academic Senates.
 The Los Angeles Southwest College Curriculum Committee (LASCCC) resolves all curriculum concerns such as prerequisites, co-requisites, course content, and programs.
-The

-LASCCC settles interdepartmental curriculum disputes and conducts periodic reviews to ensure state mandates are met.
+The LASCCC settles interdepartmental curriculum disputes and conducts periodic reviews to ensure state mandates are met.
 Instructors should take curriculum issues to their department chairs for resolution or forwarding to the LASCCC.

-Roster Management
+Roster Management (View the Faculty (Instructor) Portal Training Guide)

-- How to Print Your Attendance Roster - Download the help guide on Printing Your Attendance Roster (PDF) - Watch the Attendance Roster video (YouTube). - How to Issue and Record Permission Numbers (Electronic Add Permits) - Watch the Permission Numbers video (YouTube). - How to Create a Mandatory Exclusion Roster (MER) The MER is due eight days after census.
-It must be submitted even if you have no students to exclude. - Watch the Mandatory Exclusions video (YouTube). - How to Schedule a TBA - Download the help guide on TBA Schedules (PDF). - How to Enter and Post Grades and Incompletes - Download the help guide on Submitting Grades and Incompletes (PDF). - How to Record Positive Attendance The District is required to maintain accurate records of student enrollment and attendance.
-Attendance records are reported to the State for funding purposes. - Download the help guide on Recording Positive Attendance (PDF).
+- How to Print Your Attendance Roster - Download the help guide on Printing Your Attendance Roster (PDF) - How to Issue and Record Permission Numbers (Electronic Add Permits) - An initial supply of Permission Numbers will be available in your Faculty Portal.
+Scroll to the bottom of the Class Roster page to view Permission Numbers.
+Permission Numbers may only be used once.
+Please keep track of the Permission Numbers you have already issued. - How to Create a Mandatory Exclusion Roster (MER)

+The MER is due eight days after census.
+It must be submitted even if you have no students to exclude.

+- Watch the Mandatory Exclusions video (YouTube). - How to Schedule a TBA - Download the help guide on TBA Schedules (PDF). - How to Enter and Post Grades and Incompletes - o Download the help guide on Submitting Grades and Incompletes (PDF). - How to Record Positive Attendance

+The District is required to maintain accurate records of student enrollment and attendance.
+Attendance records are reported to the State for funding purposes.

+Download the help guide on Recording Positive Attendance (PDF).